JetSmarter: History

-On September 5, 2018, a JetSmarter shared charter flight from Las Vegas to New York had to make an emergency landing in North Platte, Nebraska, after a passenger threatened other passengers and the crew.
-The flight eventually continued to New York.

 On April 10, 2019, Dubai-based Vista Global said it had made an agreement to acquire JetSmarter adding it to its aviation portfolio, which includes VistaJet and XOJET.
 Vista said it would maintain JetSmarter's office in Ft.
 Lauderdale where its digital team was based.

 On June 27, 2019, Vista Global announced it had combined JetSmarter with its XOJET subsidiary rebranding the combined entity as XO, powered by JetSmarter technology.

 Funding

 According to Business Insider and TechCrunch, JetSmarter raised $20 million from the Saudi Royal Family, American rapper Jay-Z, American serial entrepreneur and investor Wayne Chang, and investment bank Goldman Sachs Capital Partners.

 In December 2016, JetSmarter announced it had raised an additional $105 million at a $1.6 billion valuation.
 The company said this would fuel international expansion and add at least 80 more routes to its existing 50 routes.

-In August 2017, JetSmarter said it had raised an undisclosed amount of institutional capital from Clearlake Capital, Leucadia National Corporation and existing investors.
-It said it would use the money to expand services, including routes and flight frequency.

 Services

 JetSmarter flight services included a mix of shared and private flights: